 That do the following occupations have in common: zoo keeper, pet store owner, avian behaviorist and a veterinarian?
 If you said they all are animal related careers, you are right!
 What are some other careers that are related to caring and working with animals?
 Have you thought about the type of career you would like to have?
 Would you like to work with people, machines or animals?
-Would you like to work makes your job fun for you?
+Would you like to work with others in animal-related careers.

+Communicating

-Communicating with others Conduct interviews Show of Success: Talks to two people in animal-related careers.
+Conduct interviews Show of Success: Talks to two people